 Disney’s BoardWalk Inn (Deluxe)

-- Walking distance to EPCOT and Hollywood Studios.
+- Walking distance to EPCOT = dangerous but amazing

 Disney’s Coronado Springs Resort -Gran Destino Tower (Moderate)